-Find out what agricultural chemicals are and which laws they come under in New Zealand.
+Find out about agricultural chemicals and the legislation that regulates them in New Zealand.

 What is an agricultural chemical?